Crockpot Chicken and Rice

 This post contains affiliate links.
 Read our disclosure policy.

-When you want a healthy dinner that actually tastes good, but don’t feel like being stuck by the stove – this Crockpot Chicken and Rice Recipe is the solution!
+When you want a healthy dinner that actually tastes good, but don’t have time to babysit the stove, then this easy chicken and rice recipe is the solution!

-This healthy chicken and rice dish is packed with protein and tastes just like the classic dish you probably grew up eating!
+Best of all, it’s full of lean protein, grains, and vegetables, and tastes just like the classic casserole you probably grew up eating!

 Tender chunks of chicken are cooked with long grain rice, onion, garlic, veggies, chicken broth and fresh thyme, then finished with a creamy swirl of greek yogurt and salty parmesan cheese.